🖨️ Print / Save Agenda

 12:30 p.m. – 1:00 p.m.

-CDA's Framework for Equitable Biomarker Access: Key Recommendations and Future Directions
+CDA's Framework for Equitable Biomarker Testing Access: Key Recommendations and Future Directions

-The Canada’s Drug Agency (CDA)–AMC Biomarker Assessment Framework represents a critical step toward improving equitable access to biomarker testing across Canada.
-This presentation will introduce the purpose and structure of the Framework, highlighting its potential to guide more consistent, evidence-informed decision-making and system-wide coordination.
+Canada's Drug Agency (CDA) report, Assessment Framework for Cancer Biomarkers: A Report From the Biomarker Advisory Panel, represents a critical step toward improving equitable access to biomarker testing across Canada.
+This presentation will introduce the purpose and structure of the Framework, highlighting its potential to support more consistent, evidence-informed decision-making and system-wide coordination.
 Attendees will hear from CDA about the Framework’s objectives, including short- and medium-term strategies to support implementation and collaboration across jurisdictions.
-The discussion will also highlight opportunities for shared infrastructure, coordinated data access, and policy levers to enable broader uptake.
+The discussion will also highlight opportunities for shared infrastructure, coordinated data access, and policy levers to support adoption.

 Session objectives: